Air pollution solutions are critical for healthy living in China.

 This backed up another study by some of the same researchers which showed that using air purifiers over just a 48-hour period showed cardiopulmonary benefits.

-For more details on what to look for when purchasing an air purifier in China as well as a list of suppliers please see our top air purifiers article.
+For more details on what to look for when purchasing an air purifier in China as well as a list of suppliers please see our top rated air purifiers article.

-Some face masks on the market also include a carbon filter to help protect you from ozone pollution; especially important when on or near roadways as much of the ground-level ozone is created by chemical reactions produced between motor vehicle exhaust and sunlight.
+Some pollution face masks on the market also include a carbon filter to help protect you from ozone pollution; especially important when on or near roadways as much of the ground-level ozone is created by chemical reactions produced between motor vehicle exhaust and sunlight.

 For more details about air pollution masks please see our N95 mask article.